iAMB-RWTH-Aachen/Opol-GSMM/README.md

 **Condition:** aerobic; glucose-limited; methanol-limited, defined media

-### Installation

-Due to license agreements the model is not freely available.
-However, we are happy to send you the model by mail:

-lars.blank(at)rwth-aachen.de

-ulf.liebal(at)rwth-aachen.de

 ### Usage

-Use the Jupyter Notebooks in the `code` directory.
+Clone the repository and examine the Jupyter Notebooks in the `code` folder to run simulations.